-Self-leveling Mortar Applications:
+Self-leveling mortar with CableStrap:

-These are appropriate applications if installing engineered wood, vinyl, laminate, or carpet floor coverings.
-Attach the SunTouch Heating Wire to the subfloor or slab, then pour self-leveling mortar 1/4" to 1/2" thick according to manufacturer's specifications.
-Install floor covering after the mortar has cured.
+Self-leveling mortar may be used in CableStrap / WarmWire installations when the finished surface needs to be smooth.
+This is applies to engineered wood, vinyl, laminate, or carpet floor coverings.
+Attach the WarmWire to CableStrap on the subfloor or slab, then pour self-leveling mortar 1/4" to 1/2" thick according to manufacturer's specifications.
+Install floor covering after the mortar has fully cured.